 Through expansionary wartime years when maritime and naval demands spurred the incorporation of new shipyards, William Todd found it difficult to maintain the “family” atmosphere that Todd Shipyards enjoyed for so many years.
 In those years, however, Todd Shipyards still managed to issues several magazines and publications including The Keel, The Todd Daily Maritime and The Bridge.

 The Todd Corporation diversified even more under a 3rd president named Joseph Haag, Jr. in 1953.
 Even though Haag took on his role in peacetime, the Navy established a policy of giving work to private shipyards.
 Todd Shipyards repair business benefited greatly from that policy during that time.
 In 1958 John Gilbride was named the fourth president of Todd Corp.
 In 1975 Todd Corp was in a difficult spot financially due to bad inflationary trends and failed diversification programs.
 At that time Arthur W. Stout, Jr. was named president.
-With refinancing, the corporation was set back on its feet.1 Today Stephen G Welch, president and CEO, presides over Todd Shipbuilding Corporation as it continues to strive on in a narrowing industry.2
+Through refinancing, the corporation was set back on its feet.
+Today Stephen G Welch, president and CEO, presides over Todd Shipbuilding Corporation as it continues to strive on in a narrowing industry.

 Todd Shipyards San Francisco Division

 Added to the Todd Family of shipyards in 1948, the San Francisco Division, known at that time as the Todd Pacific Shipyards Corporation was a high-tech and adaptable yard.
 The shipyard sits inside the Golden Gate Bridge, and its ability to build larger passenger and cargo vessels as well as tankers was a major benefit.
 The shipyard contributed to diverse projects from constructing flood-control equipment to building wind tunnels for the space program.
 Specifically located in Alameda, California, the yard eventually became one of the company’s major shipbuilding yards.